kognifai/IoT/README.md

 This is the layer in which the IoT data is stored and retrieved.
 The Kognifai Storage Solution can be deployed both at the edge and in the cloud.

 ### Presentation
 The Kognifai Application Framework provides a powerful visualization platform.
-It can be deployed both at the edge and in the cloud, and user interface (UI), in the industrial design field of human–computer interaction, is the space where interactions between humans and machines occur. kognifai provides strong out-of-the-box collection of data visualization applications such as dashboard, trends, reports, data export and event analytics, supporting various customer IoT cases.
+It can be deployed both at the edge and in the cloud, and user interface (UI), in the industrial design field of human–computer interaction, is the space where interactions between humans and machines occur.
+Kognifai provides strong out-of-the-box collection of data visualization applications such as dashboard, trends, reports, data export and event analytics, supporting various customer IoT cases.

 ### Connector SDK:
 [Connector SDK](https://github.com/kognifai/IoT/blob/master/SDK%20Documentation/Kognifai%20Connector%20SDK%20Overview.md)